 patients and will see you if you have any questions or concerns at any

-10 years later.
+time following your surgery.
 As well as having an unlimited follow up package,

 it is important that our patients have complete peace of mind that they